Shesha: Literature

-In popular culture
+In culture

-The Palliyodam, a type of large snake boat built and used by Aranmula Parthasarathy Temple in Kerala for the annual water processions of Uthrattathi Jalamela and Valla Sadhya has the legend that it was designed by Krishna and were made to look like Shesha.
+The Palliyodam, a type of large snake boat used by Aranmula Parthasarathy Temple in Kerala during the annual Uthrattathi Jalamela and Valla Sadhya festivals, is traditionally said to have been designed by Krishna to resemble Shesha.

 Beyond the Indian subcontinent and Hinduism

-In the snake worship traditions of Tai folk religion and animism in Thailand, he is a naga second order most revered figure, following Shri Sutho Naga (ปู่ศรีสุทโธ) of Kham Chanod Forest in Ban Dung district, Udon Thani province, Isan, Thailand.
-Kham Chanod is considered the spiritual center of snake worship in Thai folk beliefs., His name and symbol are one of Royal Barge Anantanakkharat of royal barge in Thailand.
+In the snake-worship traditions of Tai folk religion and animism in Thailand, he is revered as a major naga, second in rank only to Grandfather Shri Sutho Naga (ปู่ศรีสุทโธ) of Kham Chanod Forest in Ban Dung district of Udon Thani province.
+Kham Chanod is considered the primary spiritual center for serpent worship in regional Thai folk beliefs.
+He is also represented in the Royal Barge Anantanakkharat, one of the Thailand's principal royal ceremonial vessels.

-Numerous shrines across Thailand are dedicated to he as a guardian deity, with one of the most notable being Shrine of the Venerable Naga Ananta Nakarat of Mukdahan province, Isan. which is located in the area under Second Thai–Lao Friendship Bridge. or Shrine of the Venerable Naga Ananta Nakarat opposite Suvarnabhumi Airport Police Station which is one of Shrine of four naga guardian regular of Bang Phli District which are located in all four directions of Suvarnabhumi Airport.